o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/_index.md

 description: Learn to design and develop custom tools to expand the Open 3D Engine (O3DE).
 ---

-This section contains step-by-step tutorials related to the design and development of custom tools that extend the **Open 3D Engine (O3DE)**.
+This section contains tutorials related to the design and development of custom tools that extend the **Open 3D Engine (O3DE) Editor**.
 Tools are dockable widgets or dialog windows that add functionality to O3DE.
-You can create custom tools in C++ or Python.
+You can create custom tools written in C++ or Python.

 | Tutorial | Description |
 | - | - |